awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/marketplace-management-portal-user-access.md

-# Controlling Access to AWS Marketplace Management Portal<a name="marketplace-management-portal-user-access"></a>
+# Controlling access to AWS Marketplace Management Portal<a name="marketplace-management-portal-user-access"></a>

 AWS Identity and Access Management \(IAM\) is an AWS service that helps you control access to AWS resources\.
 If you are an IAM administrator, you control who can be *authenticated* \(signed in\) and *authorized* \(have permissions\) to use AWS Marketplace resources\.
 IAM is an AWS service that you can use with no additional charge\.

 The recommended way to control who can do what in AWS Marketplace Management Portal is to use IAM to create users and groups\.
 Then you add the users to the groups, and manage the groups\.
 For example, if John should be allowed to view your products, create an IAM user for him and add his IAM user to a group you create for read\-only access\.
 You can assign a policy or permissions to the group that provide read\-only permissions\.
 If you have other users that need read\-only access, you can add them to the group you created rather than adding permissions to their user account\.
 If John's role changes and he no longer needs read\-only access, you can remove John's user account from the group\.